Maintaining a clover lawn UK

 Mowing

 Since clover lawns are low-growing, you don’t need to worry about mowing too often.
-However, you will still need to mow your grass from time to time when it gets long, so set your mower to its medium/high setting, so you do not cut the clover.
+However, you will still need to mow the grass occasionally when it gets long, so set your mower to its medium/high setting so you do not cut the clover.

 Avoid using fertiliser